MariaPZ1/WHSTechNotes/journal.md

 | Hexagon   | Brown    |  6    |
 | Triangle  | Purple   |  4    |
 | Octagon   | Red      |  3    |
+# February 21, 2025
+The most interesting thing I learn last week is that sea otters rub their faces to keep themselves warm, hold hands when sleeping and have a little pocket to store food and their favorites rocks.